Bakewell > Lathkill Dale: 9mls

 20: Turn right at the bridge and head up the lane to reach the village of Over Haddon.
 This is the steepest section of the route.

-22: You soon pass the Lathkil Hotel on your left, which has an outdoor patio where you can enjoy refreshments overlooking some glorious views.
+22: The hotel serves a range of meals and drinks, with an outdoor patio to enjoy some glorious views across the valley.
 Go through the stile just beyond the pub, following the direction of the footpath sign straight ahead.

 23: Go through a series of gates, following the track which heads slightly left to reach the narrow road over a stone stile, and turn right down the slope.